 How the Project Evolved

-Bradley explained that Anne Marie Ward, a Cavan Heritage officer, reached out to him during the Covid-19 lockdown with the idea of exploring Cavan's heritage in podcast form.
+Bradley explained that Ward reached out to him during the Covid-19 lockdown with the idea of exploring Cavan's heritage in podcast form.

 “During that difficult time, people were more isolated than ever before so we made the podcast with the aim of bringing them closer to Cavan and celebrating the rich heritage the county has to offer,” he said.

-“It went down really well so we decided to record a second series which is out now.”
+“It went down really well so we decided to record a second series and now a third one.”